IronLanguages/main/Merlin/Main/Languages/Ruby/Samples/Tutorial/README.markdown

 - Creating domain-specific-languages (DSLs) in Ruby
 - Creating an application that can be developed incrementally from an interactive session with ability to reload modified source files.
+- Using a splash screen at application startup

 Running the app
 ---------------